Galapagos Islands Vacations: everything you should know before booking

 1)Enter through the Domestic flight door

-3) Once you do that you will need to enter a door at the back of the counter, where you will have your bags scanned.
-All of them.
+3) Once you do that, you will need to enter a door at the back of the counter, where you will have your bags scanned—all of them.
 Then you will be able to proceed to the check just like any other flight.

 WHAT HAPPENS ONCE YOU LAND AT THE GALAPAGOS

-In our case it was Baltra but you could get to San Cristobal as well.
+In our case, it was Baltra, but you could get to San Cristobal as well.

-You will pass through immigration where you will show:
+You will pass through immigration, where you will show:

 - Passport